-The Strategic Approach to International Chemicals Management (SAICM) acknowledges there are health and environmental harms caused by chemical exposure and it makes a global political commitment to reform how chemicals are produced and used in order to minimize those harms.261 The agreement is not legally binding.
+The Strategic Approach to International Chemicals Management (SAICM) acknowledges there are health and environmental harms caused by chemical exposure and it makes a global political commitment to reform how chemicals are produced and used in order to minimize those harms.
+The agreement is not legally binding.
 However, Heads of State at the 2002 World Summit on Sustainable Development in Johannesburg called for the development of SAICM, and the basic texts that define the agreement represent a consensus of Environment Ministers, Health Ministers and other delegates (from more than one hundred governments) to the first International Conference on Chemicals Management (ICCM1), held in Dubai, February 2006.

 SAICM has already linked chemical safety to human rights through its Dubai Declaration, Overarching Policy Strategy and emerging policy issues.
-SAICM's ministerial Dubai Declaration commits all stakeholders to human rights, stating that, "We commit ourselves to respecting human rights and fundamental freedoms, understanding and respecting ecosystem integrity and addressing the gap between the current reality and our ambition to elevate global efforts to achieve the sound management of chemicals."262 The SA-ICM Overarching Policy Strategy (OPS) provides important objectives for human rights, including risk reduction, information, illegal international traffic, technical cooperation and good governance, and notes the importance of pollution prevention as the primary means of achieving the SAICM objective.
-SAICM emerging policy issues have developed to protect those who are particularly vulnerable to advance human rights in specific areas.
-For example, the issue of chemicals in products centers on the right to information.
-The elimination of lead paint advances the right of every child to the highest attainable standard of physical and mental health.
-Initiatives on nanomaterials and electronics are closely linked with the rights of workers to a safe and healthy workplace.
-The recent Overall Orientation and Guidance (OOG) provides important "elements" and "activity areas" for advancing human rights.
-For example, human rights bodies have recognized the need for effective legislation, regulation and enforcement, as well as intersectoral and international cooperation, to protect vulnerable groups from human rights abuses by businesses.263
+SAICM's ministerial Dubai Declaration commits all stakeholders to human rights, stating that, "We commit ourselves to respecting human rights and fundamental freedoms, understanding and respecting ecosystem integrity and addressing the gap between the current reality and our ambition to elevate global efforts to achieve the sound management of chemicals."
+The SAICM Overarching Policy Strategy (OPS) provides important objectives for human rights, including risk reduction, information, illegal international traffic, technical cooperation and good governance, and notes the importance of pollution prevention as the primary means of achieving the

 In 2015, the 4th International Conference on Chemicals Management (ICCM4) agreed to conduct an intersessional process to decide on the sound management of chemicals and wastes beyond 2020.
-In resolution IV/4, delegates agreed that the process should be informed by Agenda 2030 and, "develop recommendations regarding measurable objectives in support of the 2030 Agenda for Sustainable Development."264 This link to Agenda 2030 also connects chemical safety and human rights in the Beyond 2020 process.
+In resolution IV/4, delegates agreed that the process should be informed by Agenda 2030 and, "develop recommendations regarding measurable objectives in support of the 2030 Agenda for Sustainable Development."
+This link to Agenda 2030 also connects chemical safety and human rights in the Beyond 2020 process.